DigitaleGesellschaft/Anonip/README.md

 ## Motivation

-In a time, where the mass-data-collection of certain companies and organisations gets more and more obvious, it's crutial to realize, that also we maintain unnecessary huge data-collections.
+In most cases IP addresses are personal data as they refer to individuals (or at least their Internet connection).
+IP addresses - and the data associated with them - may therefore only be lawfully processed in accordance with the principles of the applicable data protection laws.

-For example admins of webservers.
-In the log-files you can find all the IP- addresses of all visitors in cleartext and all of a sudden we possess a huge collection of personalized data.
+Storage of log files from web servers, for example, is only permitted within close time limits or with the voluntary consent of the persons concerned (as long as the information about the IP address is linkable to a person).

-Anonip tries to avoid exactly that, but without losing the undisputed benefit of those log-files.
+Anonip tries to avoid exactly that, but without losing the benefit of those log files.

-With the masking of the last bits of IP-addresses, we're still able to distinguish them up to a certain degree.
+With the masking of the last bits of IP addresses, we're still able to distinguish the log entries up to a certain degree.
 Compared to the entire removal of the IP-adresses, we're still able to make a rough geolocating as well as a reverse DNS lookup.
-But the otherwise distinct IP-addresses do not match a particular individuum anymore.
+But the otherwise distinct IP addresses do not match a particular individuum anymore.